Cameron Ripley | | Strategy | 0 comments

-2 min read ✭ In this post, we will be sharing our top learnings from the 2019 Classy Collaborative in Boston, Massachusetts.
+2 min to read ✭ In this post, we will be sharing our top learnings from the 2019 Classy Collaborative in Boston, Massachusetts.
 Tune in to learn more about how #Collaborative19 went!

 This past June, our team sponsored and attended the Classy Collaborative.
 It is a three-day immersive experience that is designed exclusively for nonprofit professionals and social impact leaders to learn, share, and get inspired.
 In our opinion, it is the best nonprofit conference out there, especially if you are looking through the lens of marketing, fundraising and growth.
 You really build a community and relationships, especially when you go year after year.